sebr/bhyve-home-assistant/README.md

 ## Sensor Entities

-### Battery Sensor
+### Device Battery Sensor

 A **battery** `sensor` entity is created for any device which has a battery level to report.

-### Zone State sensor
+### Device State sensor

-A **zone state** `sensor` entity is created for each zone.
-This reports the state of the zone, for example `auto` or `off`.
-A zone may be switched to `off` either manually through the BHyve app, or may be automatically set when battery levels are too low to operate the device correctly.
+A **device state** `sensor` entity is created for each device.
+This reports the state of the device, for example `auto` or `off`.
+A device may be switched to `off` either manually through the BHyve app, or may be automatically set when battery levels are too low to operate the device correctly.

 ### Zone Watering History sensor

 A **zone history** `sensor` entity is created for each zone.
 This reports the history of zone watering.

 The following attrinutes are set on zone history sensor entities:

-budget
-100
-program
-manual
-program name
-manual
-run time
-3
-status
-complete
-consumption gallons
-7
-consumption litres
-26.5

 | Attribute             | Type     | Notes                                                       |
 | --------------------- | -------- | ----------------------------------------------------------- |